wp-plugins/thumbnail-grid/readme.txt

 - I can't add a thumbnail to my posts.-
 Your theme must be enabled for post thumbnails.

+- How do I change the Height & Width on a single post or page?
+You can now change the height and width in the short code, allowing you to override the style sheet width and height

-- How do I change the thumbnail size/appearance
+- How do I change the Height & Width?
-Follow instructions belos.
-You can also use this link for some advanced tips for editing the plugin stylesheet. http://www.wholereason.com/2014/02/guide-simple-wordpress-photoblog-gallery-grid.html

-You can install a custom css plugin (do a search for the plugin Simple Custom CSS).
+(To change the width and height for all thumbnails) You can install a custom css plugin (do a search for the plugin Simple Custom CSS).
 Once installed, it should show up in your Appearance menu.
 Using the Custom CSS plugin:

 Copy & Paste the styles below.
 Replace the width and height with the width and height that you would like to use.
 You can also change the space around the thumbnail by changing the padding. !important ensures that your custom style will have priority over the default style.